syncfusion-content/winui-docs/winui/Color-Palette/Getting-Started.md

 3. Import the control namespace `Syncfusion.UI.Xaml.Editors` in XAML or C# code.

-4. Initialize the `colorPalette` control.
+4. Initialize the `ColorPalette` control.

 {% tabs %}
 {% highlight xaml %}